Discover the history of Jackson Hole, Grand Teton National Park and Snake River Angler’s scenic river float trips

 History of Jackson Hole

-Jackson Hole’s beautiful scenery and abundant wildlife played a vitally important role in the history of this iconic town.
+The valley’s beautiful scenery and abundant wildlife played a vitally important role in the history of Jackson Hole.
 The Native Americans came to this area to hunt bison and other large game, and the first European and American visitors came to collect beaver pelts.
 John Colter, one of the members of the Lewis and Clark Expedition, headed to the mountain range in search of the much sought after furs.
 Soon, other trappers followed Colter’s example, and Jackson Hole became one of the prime areas of interest for famous mountain men and fur trappers.
 In the late 1800’s, cattle ranching became the major focus of the area, making it a larger and more permanent settlement and eventually creating the town of Jackson in 1894.
 Surrounding Jackson Hole are two of the most iconic National Parks: Grand Teton National Park and Yellowstone National Park.
 As the fame of Jackson Hole grew, more visitors found their way to the mountain valley.
 Today, the town is rich with local history and works vigorously to preserve the feeling of the Great American West.

 History of Grand Teton National Park